im-wmkong/laravel-model-filter/README.md

 }
 ```

-To filter that same input With Eloquent Filters:
+To filter that same input with model filter:

 ```php
 <?php